functionalcraft/tundra/README.md

 ## Status

 The project is currently a work in progress.
 The initial version of the palette is ready, but minor adjustments are still to be expected.
-Color presets for Xfce Terminal are just around the corner, and will be followed by colour schemes for vim and neovim.
+Colour presets for Xfce Terminal are just around the corner, and will be followed by colour schemes for vim and neovim.
 These will serve as references for other editor and IDE themes.